-As in many other countries, biofuels are in India considered an option for addressing the energy security concerns^{2,28}, while also responding to the challenges of climate change mitigation51.
-A Petrol blending program mandated 5% ethanol blending of petrol, initially for selected states and union territories, and in 2006 extended to the whole country (Ministry of Petroleum and Natural Gas 2009).
-Programs for stimulating complementary use of biodiesel to displace petroleum based diesel primarily focused on biodiesel production based on non-edible oil seeds produced on marginal or degraded lands.
-The Government of India approved the National Policy on Biofuels in year 2009 targeting a 20% blend of biofuels with gasoline and diesel by 20171.
+As in many other countries, in India biofuels are considered an option for addressing climate change and energy security concerns.^{3-5} A petrol-blending program mandated 5% ethanol blending of petrol, initially for selected states and union territories, and in 2006 extended to the whole country.6 Programs for stimulating complementary use of biodiesel to displace petroleum-based diesel primarily focused on biodiesel production based on non-edible oil seeds produced on marginal or degraded lands.
+The Government of India approved the National Policy on Biofuels in 2009 targeting a 20% blend of biofuels with gasoline and diesel by 2017.7

-1.1 Wastelands in India
+Wastelands in India

-The most recent governmental assessment in India classified slightly more than 50 million hectare (ha), or 16% of the Indian land area, as wasteland, including a range of different land types, e.g., degraded forest land, gullied, ravenous and bedrock-intruded land, land under shifting cultivation, degraded pasture and grazing land, degraded land under plantations and mining and industrial land29.
-Soil degradation processes have severely reduced the soil productivity and it has been estimated that, on average, wastelands have a biomass productivity less than 20% of the original potential52.

-Contributing causes include waterlogging, soil salinity/alkalinity, and a combination of low biomass productivity and excessive biomass removals reducing the soil organic carbon levels.
+The most recent governmental assessment in India classified slightly more than 50 million hectare (ha), or 16% of the Indian land area, as wasteland, including a range of different land types, for example, degraded forest land, gullied, ravenous and bedrock-intruded land, land under shifting cultivation, degraded pasture and grazing land, degraded land under plantations, and mining and industrial land.
+8 Soil degradation processes have severely reduced the soil productivity and it has been estimated that, on average, wasteland productivity is less than 20% of the original potential.
+Contributing causes include water logging, soil salinity/alkalinity, and a combination of low biomass productivity and excessive biomass removals reducing the soil organic carbon content.

 A substantial wasteland area consists of degraded lands that are deteriorating due to lack of appropriate soil and water management, or due to natural causes, and which can be brought into more productive use.
-Roughly 40% of the wasteland area has been estimated as available for forestation58 and about 14 million ha is considered suitable for cultivating biofuel feedstocks, such as Jatropha78.
-The National Wastelands Development Board was established in 1986 with the objective of bringing five million ha of wasteland under fuel wood and fodder plantations every year.
-Establishment of biofuel plantations is considered an option for rehabilitating wastelands, enhancing energy security, and providing employment opportunities and better livelihoods in rural areas^{2,51,65,76-78}.
-Considering that about 35% of India's inhabitants live below the poverty line and more than 70% of the poor are small/marginal farmers or landless labourers66, it is essential that wasteland development provides these socioeconomic benefits.
+Roughly 40% of the wasteland area has been estimated as available for forestation10 and about 14 million ha is considered suitable for cultivating biofuel feedstocks, such as Jatropha.
+11 The National Wastelands Development Board was established in 1986 with the objective of bringing five million ha of wasteland under fuel wood and fodder plantations every year.
+Establishment of biofuel plantations is considered an option for rehabilitating wastelands, enhancing energy security, and providing employment opportunities and better livelihoods in rural areas.
+4,5,11-14 Considering that about 35% of India's inhabitants live below the poverty line and more than 70% of the poor are small/marginal farmers or landless laborers, 15 it is essential that wasteland development provides these socioeconomic benefits.